-Biologic therapy increases risk of infection in elderly patients of rheumatoid arthritis, according to a new study.
+Biologic therapy increases infection risk in elderly patients of rheumatoid arthritis

 The study on the safety of biologic therapies in older patients with inflammatory diseases found that older users of biologic agents are at increased risk of infections compared with younger patients receiving these agents or older patients not receiving them.